grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 Object3 -> Object2 -> Object1
 ```

-The outside-in approach broke this for me, because the objects I had to start with were the ones that had to have dependencies and these dependencies did not exist yet.
+The outside-in approach broke this for me because the objects I had to start with were the ones that had to have dependencies and these dependencies did not exist yet.
 With outside-in, I would need to start with `Object3`, which could not be instantiated without `Object2`, which, in turn, could not be instantiated without `Object1`.

 If this is more difficult, then why bother?
 My reasons are: